Katsiaryna-Hirhenson/Reddit-scraping/README.md

 You should see a message like this: Tue Nov 23 15:17:21 2021 Server Starts - localhost:8087

 Next step is to launch main.py
-You need to open another window of your terminal.
+**You need to open another window of your terminal.
-SERVER MUST BE STILL RUNNING!
+SERVER MUST BE STILL RUNNING!**
-Here you need to type a path to your main.py file, number of posts you would like to path and another path to your chromedriver.
-All seperated by a space.
+Here you need to run main.py file, insert number of posts you would like to parse and put in path to your chromedriver.
+All seperated by spaces.

-    $python3 /Users/reddit_scraping/main.py 100 /Users/reddit_scraping/chromedriver
+    $python3 main.py 100 /Users/reddit_scraping/chromedriver

 The program should start executing.
-You will see message 'Start parsing at ...' .
+You will see a message 'Start parsing at ...' .
-When all information is collected you will see message 'Stop parsing at ...' .
+When all information is collected you will see a message 'Stop parsing at ...' .
-Then information will be sent to your loval server and you can start interacting with it.
+Then information will be sent to your local server and you can start interacting with it.

 ## How to interact with server